automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Fabrosaurus.md

 # Fabrosaurus
-## Description: This early ornithopod may have been a species of Lesothosaurus.
+## This early ornithopod may have been a species of Lesothosaurus.